Pastoral Counseling Internship (PACO 699)

 - You must have completed the core coursework either at Liberty University or another regionally accredited university.

 - You must have a cumulative GPA of 2.5 or better.

-- During the application process, the student or internship team might find that a site does not meet the overall internship requirements or that a site is unable to comply with stipulations on the application paperwork.
+- During the application process, the student or internship team may find that a site does not meet the overall internship requirements or that a site is unable to comply with stipulations on the application paperwork.
 Though these situations are uncommon, the Internship Office encourages ALL students to have a second site available.

-- Allow two weeks for the administrative team to review your application.
+- Approval: Allow two weeks for the administrative team to review your application.
 If your application is insufficient, you will receive an email from the team stating the corrections needed for approval.

 - If you are not approved, you may be able to apply again for a future semester when you are fully qualified to apply.

 The following documents must be completed and secured as part of your application packet.
 Scan completed documents into separate files for easy uploading.